BabakHemmatian/Gay_Marriage_Corpus_Study/README.md

 ### Topic Modeling

 You can set hyperparameters and use Latent Dirichlet Allocation (LDA) to create and examine topic models of the corpus using [Reddit_LDA_Analysis.py](https://github.com/BabakHemmatian/Gay_Marriage_Corpus_Study/blob/master/Reddit_LDA_Analysis.py).
+Functions for determining top topics, temporal trends and sampling top comments associated with each topic are included.
 This file should be in the same directory as [Utils.py](https://github.com/BabakHemmatian/Gay_Marriage_Corpus_Study/blob/master/Utils.py).

 ### Recurrent Neural Networks